 Hallux Rigidus and Hallux Limitus are the same foot disorder but at different stages of development.
 The condition brings on limited motion to the big toe or a stiff toe.
-When movement is restricted by a bone spur that restricts upper movement of the toe.
+When movement is restricted by a bone spur, upper movement of the toe is restricted.
 When the joint is capable of motion, the condition is Hallux Limitus.
 However, if left untreated, the condition advances to Hallux Rigidus or what’s known as “Rigid Toe”.
 This condition exists when the big toe is rigid.
 That is, little to no motion is available.
 These conditions most commonly afflict people after the age of 30.

 The offending joint (known as the metatarsophalangeal joint) is located at the base of the big toe.
-The disorder causes pain and possibly swelling, a callus or bunion to form.
+The disorder causes pain, possible swelling, a callus or bunion to form.
 The callus may form on top of the big toe because the inflamed toe is rubbing against the top of the shoe (which is why we recommend wearing a larger shoe or shoe with a large toe box area.
-Calluses may form on other toes if you start to shift their weight to the outside of the foot just to make it easier to walk with an inflamed big toe.
+Calluses may form on other toes if you start to shift their weight to the outside of the foot in an attempt to make it easier to walk with an inflamed big toe.

-Treatment and prevention includes ice packs to decrease swelling and inflammation, mild medication such as ibuprofen, limiting activities that include bending the big toe, and Orthotic Arch Support Insoles to correct over-pronation.
-Wearing shoes that fit properly and allow room, especially in the toe box will help relief stress.
+Treatments and prevention include ice packs to decrease swelling and inflammation, mild medication such as ibuprofen, limiting activities that include bending the big toe and Orthotic Arch Support Insoles to correct over-pronation.
+Wearing shoes that fit properly and allow room, especially in the toe box will help relieve stress.